-Students must fulfill all other requirements for both degrees, including applying to the undergraduate major when appropriate, an official application and admittance to the master's program, core coursework, program credit hour requirements above the SACSCOC minimums, special projects and seminars, and a thesis or approved substitute.
+Students must fulfill all other requirements for both degrees, including applying to the undergraduate major when appropriate, an official application and admittance to the master's program, core coursework, program credit hour requirements above the SACSCOC minimums,

+For additional questions, please contact the Office of Undergraduate Education in the College of Arts and Sciences or The Graduate School. special projects and seminars, and a thesis or approved substitute.
 Faculty retain oversight for developing and approving which advanced, graduate level courses may double count.
 Below are several examples to illustrate possible dual degree program tracks.